semaphoreci/docs/docs/account-management/connecting-github-and-semaphore.md

 On the [Semaphore OAuth application page](https://github.com/settings/connections/applications/328c742132e5407abd7d) you can also request that a GitHub organization admin grants Semaphore OAuth App access to its repositories.
 If you are an admin, you can do this by yourself.

 ### Verifying deploy key health
 Creating a project in Semaphore generates a deploy key.
-Semaphore generates a deploy key for each Bitbucket repository with a project connected to it.
+Semaphore generates a deploy key for each GitHub repository with a project connected to it.

 Can't find a deploy key?
 There could be several reasons why a deploy key might not be available anymore: